mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ProjectApi.md

 <a id="updatefromiomcontainer"></a>
 # **UpdateFromIOMContainer**
-> bool UpdateFromIOMContainer (Guid projectId, OpenModelContainer? openModelContainer = null)
+> bool UpdateFromIOMContainer (Guid projectId, OpenModelContainer openModelContainer = null)

 Update an IDEA Connection project by model (model and results)